 Several studies have characterized microbial communities composition in STW and SAW east of New Zealand, using microscopy (REF), pigment (Delizzo et al., 2009) and flow-cytometry (Hall et al., 2001).
 These regional studies have focused mainly on the STF zone (Chang et al., 1998; Hall et al., 1999) and coastal communities (Chang et al., 2003; Hall et al., 2006), while studies analyzing wider phytoplankton distribution across ST and SA waters have targeted specific groups like coccolitophores have been also characterized (e.g. Saavedra-Pellitero et al., 2014; Chang et al., 2016 – coccolitophores).
-More process-oriented studies conducted in SA (Peloquin et al., 2011; ) or STW (Ellwood et al., N-Cycle; Spring Bloom – Twinning et al., 2014; Chiswell et al., 2019) have also provided partial information on phytoplankton composition.
-However, a comprehensive characterization of protistan communities associated with the main water masses and oceanographic features of the SW Pacific region is still lacking.
+More process-oriented studies have also provided partial information on phytoplankton composition in SA and ST waters east of New Zealand (Peloquin et al., 2011; Ellwood et al., N-Cycle; Spring Bloom – Twinning et al., 2014; Chiswell et al., 2019; Gutierrez-Rodriguez et al., 2020).
+A recent study investigated microbial diversity and species richness spatial variability in relation to physico-chemical gradients and oceanographic features in the SW Pacific region using DNA metabarcoding approaches (Raes et al., 2018).
+However, a comprehensive characterization of the taxonomic composition of protistan communities associated with the main water masses the SW Pacific and the distributional patterns of dominant taxa across contrasting regions and seasons is still lacking.

 The aims of this study are 1) to characterize the diversity of protistan communities in ST and SA waters east of New Zealand and across the major frontal zones - the STF and the Subantarctic Front (SAF) - that delimit these water masses and 2) to investigate the distributional patterns of main protistan taxonomic groups and species in the context of physical and chemical variability across and within water masses.
 Specifically, we want to know how (dis-)similar are protist communities in ST and SA waters?
 At which taxonomic level do these differences emerge?
 What are the main environmental factors responsible for these differences?
 Which are the main taxonomic groups associated with each water mass and their environmental preferences?
-To do so we have combined DNA metabarcoding (18S rRNA) and biogeochemical (inorganic nutrients, chlorophyll a,…) analysis of samples collected during 12 oceanographic voyages conducted over several years (2009-2017) and seasons across ST and SA waters east of New Zealand that spanned >20 latitudinal degrees of the SW Pacific region.
+To do so we have combined DNA metabarcoding (18S rRNA) and biogeochemical (inorganic nutrients, chlorophyll a,…) analysis of samples collected during 12 oceanographic voyages conducted over several years (2009-2017) and seasons across ST and SA waters east of New Zealand.

-Protistan plankton - Base of the food-web – productivity – microbial processes – carrying capacity of the ecosystem, biogeochemical cycling,…
+EXTRA

-Environmental gradients – community composition variability and specific groups variability in relationship with physico-chemical properties.
-Understanding these distributions and physical-biological relationships - Particularly important in light of climate change, to anticipate how base of the food-web will respond to future physico-chemical conditions (warming/stratification) and oceanographic conditions (e.g. southwards migration of STF), blablabla
+Microscopy-based analysis, for instance, can produce a quantitative assessment of larger nano- and micro-phytoplankton species, but it depends heavily on the taxonomic expertise behind the microscope, fell short to identify smaller picophytoplankton species that distinctive morphological characteristics and it has a low through-put (ref).
+Pigment analysis on the other hand are commonly used to characterize phytoplankton communities partially due to their relatively high through-put, equal coverage across cell size and standardization of analytical methods favors inter-study comparisons.
+However, this approach only captures (pigmented) phytoplankton and has low taxonomic resolution generally down to class level.

 Oceanographic boundaries - Microbial oceanic provinces – Biomes - Biogeography –